gracehikes/proj_social_media_teen_mental_health/README.md

 # Results
 The table below summarizes the measured effects of social media daily use on the young people's survey responses.
+Among the young people who reported spending 1-3 hours on a normal school day chatting with their friends on social media i.e. treatment group A, the effects on how they felt on the 6 indicators were very small (ranging from -0.09 change in score when asked about their friends, to +0.20 for appearance) and generally not statistically significant.

 When we reviewed the responses from “power users” of social media i.e. the young people who spent 4 or more hours per normal school day on social media (treatment group B), the estimated effects on well-being scores were all movement toward the more unhappy end of the 1-7 emoticon scale.
-Compared to the median-level users, the effects on well-being scores for the power users were magnified.
 Three out of the six indicators of mental well-being exhibited statistical significant treatment effects: feelings about school work (+0.37, p=0.02), school they went to (+0.69, p<0.00001), and life as a whole (+0.49, p=0.0004).

 <p align="center">
   <img src="https://github.com/gracehikes/proj_social_media_teen_mental_health/blob/main/images/project%20report%20effect%20results%20table.png" width=75% height=75%>